Huzaifa4412/hackaton-Next_js/README.md

 - **Responsive Design**: Fully optimized for mobile, tablet, and desktop devices.
 - **Data Fetching**: Uses Sanity CMS to fetch and manage products, categories, and user data.
 - **Search Bar**: Dynamic search bar with suggestions for faster navigation.
-- **Search Functionality**: I also add keyboard navigation support to the search bar.
+- **Search Functionality**: I also add keyboard navigation support to the search bar which is good for user experience.
 - **Product Management**: Users can add, edit, and delete products with ease.
 - **Product Details Page**: Comprehensive details for each product, including images and descriptions.
 - **All Products Page**: Displays the complete product catalog with sorting and filtering options.